2 Million Californians Without Power And 180,000 Ordered To Evacuate Amid Wildfires

 PG&E Has Begun De-energization of Electric Lines for Public Safety - Impacts Will Include Customers in Parts of 38 Counties in Northern and Central California, Historic Wind Event Will Affect 940,000 Customers and Last Through Monday https://t.co/XUqXZEo9k2 pic.twitter.com/nV4LlRdCDa— PG&E (@PGE4Me) October 27, 2019

 PG&E, the state's bankrupt electric utility, said it would be cutting power to 940,000 homes and businesses in 38 counties.
-That means an estimated 2.35 million people are without power, according to the AP.
-The company said it was notifying customers 48 hours and 24 hours in advance, and then again just before cutting power – but warned that other customers could lose power without notice due to damage to PG&E equipment.
+That means an estimated 2.35 million people are without power, according to The Associated Press.
+The utility company said it was notifying customers 48 hours and 24 hours in advance and then again just before cutting power — but warned that other customers could lose power without notice because of damage to PG&E equipment.

 Authorities are still investigating the cause of the Kincade Fire, but PG&E said one of its transmission towers had been damaged shortly before the fire erupted in the same area.

-The LA County Fire Department said Sunday morning that the Tick Fire was 65% contained after burning 4,600 acres.
-It had destroyed or damaged about 50 structures in the two days since it started.
+The Los Angeles County Fire Department said Sunday morning that the Tick Fire was 65% contained after burning 4,600 acres.
+It had destroyed or damaged about 50 structures in the two days since it had started.

-Almost 1,000 fire fighters were at work building additional containment lines and looking for burned areas in danger of rekindling.
+Almost 1,000 firefighters were at work building additional containment lines and looking for burned areas in danger of rekindling.
 They were also preparing for more Santa Ana winds expected on Sunday evening and Monday morning.
-Critical fire conditions are possible on Wednesday and Thursday, as gusts could reach 50-70 miles per hour and humidity is low.
+Critical fire conditions are possible on Wednesday and Thursday, as gusts could reach 50 to 70 miles per hour and humidity is low.

 #RT @CAL_FIRE: RT @LACoFDPIO: #TickFire Morning *Update* 10/27/19 7:00AM pic.twitter.com/F9RjymaqAT— CAL FIRE PIO (@CALFIRE_PIO) October 27, 2019